-Kristina Torsson and her family moved to Gotland, an island in the baltic sea, in 1983.
-After many joyful and intense years as one of the designers of the Swedish clothing brand Mah-jong in the 70’s, she wanted ro get back to the roots, find inspiration in nature and set up a close cooperation between design and handcraft.
-She found what she was looking for in an old dairy in the village Vamlingbo, in southern Gotland.
+Kristina Torsson and her family moved to Gotland, an island in the Baltic Sea, in 1983.
+After many joyful and intense years as one of the designers of the Swedish clothing brand Mah-jong in the 60:s and 70:s, she wanted to get back to the roots, find inspiration in nature and set up a close cooperation between design and handicraft.
+She found what she was looking for in an old dairyhouse in the village Vamlingbo, in southern Gotland.

 The collection shows clothes that can be worn all seasons.
-From short-sleeved shirts and flapping skirts and dresses in silk jersey, cool in summer heat, ideal for travel since they take up little space and not creases itself.
-Long sleeved shirts and pants in silk knitted is also comfortable to wear body close in winter.
-Our other material is velour, corduroy and printed cotton fabric for men's shirts and cloths.
-This year we are also very happy to present cloths in knitted wool, under a new brand called Stickeri.
+From short-sleeved shirts and flapping skirts and dresses in jersey, cool in summer heat, ideal for travel since they take up little space and not creases itself.
+Long sleeved shirts and pants in cotton-viscose jersey is also comfortable to wear body close in winter.
+Other stuff in our collection are velour, corduroy and printed cotton fabric for men's shirts and cloths.
+Since 2013 we are also very happy to present cloths in knitted wool, under a new brand called Stickeri.